MicrosoftDocs/architecture-center/docs/guide/iiot-guidance/iiot-considerations.md

 ### Azure PaaS Services

 All Azure PaaS services have an ability to scale up and/or out.
-Some services will do this automatically (e.g. IoT Hub, Azure Functions in a Consumption Plan) while others can be scaled manually.
+Some services will do this automatically (for example, IoT Hub, Azure Functions in a Consumption Plan) while others can be scaled manually.

 As you test your IIoT Analytics Solution, we recommend that you: